lyledean1/calculon/README.md

     LLVM-IR-->|clang| Binary;
 ```

 Going to extend this as a seperate language to include a more complex grammar.
 Keep this here with the simple language as it demonstrates high level what architecture is needed for a language that uses LLVM as the backend.
+And also extend the LLVM IR in the next iteration to do optimizations on the IR code!

 ## Run